The following information is provided for reference purposes only and should be used at your own risk!

 S54 Vanos Rattle Procedure

-Installation of vanos
+Installation of Vanos

-Rotate vanos oil pump to approximate position found when vanos was first removed.
+Rotate Vanos oil pump to approximate position found when Vanos was first removed.

 This position will locate oil pump holes close to oil pump driver tabs position on exhaust sprocket hub.
 This facilitates easier alignment and installation.